kihuynh/portfolio_2.0/README.md

 - Can take a good situation to something negative
 - Team oriented
 - Lots of patiences
--

 ## Interests
 - Loves scruffy dogs
 - Enjoys boba
-- Contemplating life
+- Always contemplating life decisions
-- Trying to find something to watch on Netflix but have difficulty in doing so -
+- Trying to find something to watch on Netflix but have difficulty in doing so

 ## Technologies Used
 - Ruby On Rails